 HUMAN RELATIONS COMMISSION HOSTS FORUM TO COMBAT HUMAN TRAFFICKING

-McCarty will tell her story of escape and survival at an upcoming community forum on domestic human trafficking at St. Patrick’s Catholic Church, 2140 Beaver Ruin Rd. in Norcross on Sept.
-12 at 7 p.m.
-The forum, sponsored by the Gwinnett County Human Relations Commission and St. Patrick's Catholic Church, will feature McCarty, who is the founder of The Wellhouse, a Birmingham-based rescue and rehabilitation organization for victims of sexual exploitation, and other experts on human trafficking in Gwinnett and metro Atlanta:
+McCarty will tell her story of escape and survival at an upcoming community forum on human trafficking of minors at St. Patrick’s Catholic Church, 2140 Beaver Ruin Rd. in Norcross on Nov.
+14 at 7 p.m.
+The forum, sponsored by the Gwinnett County Human Relations Commission and St. Patrick's Catholic Church, will feature McCarty, who is the founder of The Wellhouse, a Birmingham-based, rescue and rehabilitation organization for victims of sexual exploitation.
+McCarty will be joined by other experts on human trafficking in Gwinnett and metro Atlanta: